VitaliKirpu/IAH_SingleplayerAITemplate_NextJs/README.md

 ## Getting Started

-First, run the development server:
+Get your project setup by getting stuff from package then run the development server:

 ```bash
 npm run dev